 - Throwing or trying to catch a heavy object

 - Shoulder dislocation

 Symptoms of this injury can resemble many other shoulder issues:

 - Pain when throwing or lifting objects

 Conservative treatments such as rest, ice, non-steroidal anti-inflammatory (NSAID) medication, and physical therapy can be effective.
 If these non-surgical treatment options do not improve pain, surgical treatment may be required.
-Commonly, this injury is repaired with arthroscopic surgery.
-Your orthopedic surgeon will insert a tiny camera and surgical instruments into your shoulder to repair it.
-Recovery time varies, but the majority of patients have successful outcomes with improved shoulder strength and less pain after surgery.
+Commonly, this injury is repaired with arthroscopic surgery, which is when your orthopedic surgeon will insert a tiny camera and surgical instruments into your shoulder to repair it.